KANSAI HIROSHIMA JR Pass

 Kyoto, located in the Kansai region, is known for its many Buddhist temples, gardens, imperial palaces, Shinto shrines, and traditional tea houses.
 It's a city that breathes history and culture, with famous sites such as the golden temple of Kinkaku-ji and Fushimi Inari Taisha with its thousands of torii gates.

-Osaka, the second-largest metropolis in Japan after Tokyo, is renowned for its modern food culture and bustling nightlife.
+Osaka, the third-largest metropolis in Japan after Tokyo and Yokohama, is renowned for its modern food culture and bustling nightlife.
 The Dotonbori district is particularly popular for its restaurants and neon signs, while Osaka Castle offers a glimpse into the city's history.

 Kobe, a cosmopolitan port city nestled between the sea and mountains, is famous for Kobe beef, sake breweries, and its Chinatown district, while Himeji Castle is a UNESCO World Heritage site, an architectural masterpiece from Japan's feudal era.